-- 6 Create a new user account based on the existing one. - a Change the Login Name to the integration account name you want (for example, ucmdb). - b Type a Full Name.
-For example, UCMDB. - c In the Contact ID field, click the Fill button and select the contact record you have just created. - d Click Add. - e Select the Security tab, and change the password. - f Click OK.
+- 6. Create a new user account based on the existing one. - a.
+Change the Login Name to the integration account name you want (for example, ucmdb). - b.
+Type a Full Name.
+For example, UCMDB. - c.
+In the Contact ID field, click the Fill button and select the contact record you have just created. - d.
+Click Add. - e.
+Select the Security tab, and change the password. - f.
+Click OK.

 The integration user account is created.
 Later you will need to add this user account (username/password) in UCMDB, and then specify this user account in the Credentials ID field when creating an integration point in UCMDB.
-See Create an integration point in UCMDB on page 27.
+See "How to Create an Integration Point in UCMDB" on the next page.

-Add the UCMDB connection information
+How to Add the UCMDB Connection Information